dmd-program/dmd-100/README.md

 ## License

 This book is licensed as [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
-Some content is taken from other sources and cited.
-However, this work is always a working draft and presented as is.
+Some content is taken from other sources and cited throughout.
+However, this work is a living draft, presented as is, and may be changed or updated without notice.

 ## Contributing